mjmanley/PredictiveModeling/pm_service_api_spark_learning_system.md

 **Scenario name**: Best drug for heart treatment selection.

-**Scenario description**: A biomedical company that produces heart drugs wants to deploy a model that select the best drug for heart treatment.
+**Scenario description**: A biomedical company that produces heart drugs wants to deploy a model that selects the best drug for heart treatment.
 When new evidence emerges on drug effectiveness model update should be considered.
 A data scientist prepared a predictive model and shares it with you (the developer).
 Your task is to deploy the model, set learning configuration and execute learning iteration to evaluate, retrain and redeploy the model.

-**Note**: You can also play with sample python  [notebook](https://apsportal.ibm.com/analytics/notebooks/a97cde0b-5bb8-436a-ae82-83e96adc45e0/view?access_token=6baf4c722e452836f7b505205bc96d9a24b9333ee9b5c39453f6d7751987f798) that creates sample model, configures learning system and finally runs learning iteration.
+**Note**: You can also play with sample python  [notebook](https://dataplatform.ibm.com/analytics/notebooks/57bd0753-ccee-42bd-9d11-099a981e4fbe/view?access_token=40b77775b209dab516811a695ba1d5dbcab2dfb260c910daf3d985c9d4570325) that creates sample model, configures learning system and finally runs learning iteration.

+## Prerequisites

+To work with this example you will need the following services:

+* [Db2 Warehouse on Cloud](https://console.bluemix.net/catalog/services/db2-warehouse-on-cloud) instance details, which will be used as feedback datastore (detailed information about feedback datastore are placed in below section **Prepare feedback dataset**).
+* [Apache Spark](https://console.bluemix.net/catalog/services/apache-spark) service instance credentials.
+You can use this [link](https://console.bluemix.net/catalog/services/apache-spark) to create one.

 ## Using the sample model

 1. Go to the **Samples** tab of the {{site.data.keyword.pm_full}} Dashboard.
 2. In the **Sample Models** section, find the Heart Drug Selection tile and click the **Add model** icon (+).

 Now you'll see the sample Heart Drug Selection model in the list of available models on the Models tab.